bytemonkk/FusionThreatNet/README.md

 ---

-## Why CyberFusionNet?
+## Why FusionThreatNet?

 Modern cybersecurity environments generate massive volumes of heterogeneous data where malicious activities are often rare, evolving, and difficult to identify using traditional rule-based systems.

-CyberFusionNet addresses these challenges through a hybrid learning strategy that combines Transformer-VAE representation learning with multiple anomaly detection algorithms and attention-guided ensemble fusion.
+FusionThreatNet addresses these challenges through a hybrid learning strategy that combines Transformer-VAE representation learning with multiple anomaly detection algorithms and attention-guided ensemble fusion.
 The framework not only detects attacks but also quantifies risk and prioritizes alerts, enabling more effective security monitoring and decision-making.

 ---